UNICEF - Rights Respecting Schools Award (RRSA)

 Rights Respecting Events:

-Throughout the year, Sacred Heart RC Primary School takes part in many events and fundraising opportunities to support our local, national and global communities.
+Throughout the year, Sacred Heart Catholic Primary School takes part in many events and fundraising opportunities to support our local, national and global communities.

 As part of our Harvest Celebrations we collect large amounts of food donations for our local food bank and at Advent and Lent our fundraising usually goes to CAFOD for our global neighbours.